Kin The Know

 Barrier contraceptives, or the barrier method as it is sometimes known, are physical tools used to stop the sperm from getting to the uterus.
 In other words, they're your condoms and your diaphragms.
 98% successful at preventing pregnancy when used correctly, this form of birth control has the added health benefit of protecting you from sexually transmitted infections [6], giving it double duty when it comes to sex.

-Also known as oral contraceptives, birth control pills are available as either a combined pill or progestogen-only pill, and are taken daily.
-The combined pill works by stopping the ovaries from releasing an egg each month, while the progestogen-only pill works by changing the mucous membranes at the entrance of the uterus which stops sperm from passing through.
-When used correctly, both forms of the pill are 99.7% effective [6], and can even help with other health issues such as acne or period cramping.
+Oral contraceptives are taken daily.
+The combined kind works by stopping the ovaries from releasing an egg each month, while the progestogen-only one works by changing the mucous membranes at the entrance of the uterus which stops sperm from passing through.
+When used correctly, both forms are 99.7% effective [6], and can even help with other health issues such as acne or period cramping.

 Implants

 One of the most effective ways to avoid pregnancy at 99.95% effectiveness [6], the implant is a small piece of plastic that is inserted under the skin on the inside of the upper arm.
-By releasing progestogen, it stops you from ovulating in much the same way as the combined pill.
-Lasting for 3 years, the implant can be a good choice for women not planning (or wanting) to get pregnant for a while, or for women who might not remember to take the pill.
+By releasing progestogen, it stops you from ovulating.
+Lasting for 3 years, the implant can be a good choice for women not planning (or wanting) to get pregnant for a while, or for women who might not remember to take oral contraceptives.

 Intrauterine devices (IUDs)